Plug-Outlet/Cryptic-FUD-Signer/ReadMe.md

-# L33T Certificate Signing Tool 🛠️
+# L33T Cryptic Signing Tool 🛠️

 ## Overview 🌟

-The L33T Certificate Signing Tool is a Python-based application that allows users to sign executable files (EXE) with custom certificates.
+The L33T Cryptic Signing Tool is a Python-based application that allows users to sign executable files (EXE) with custom certificates.
 It provides a user-friendly interface for managing certificate details, spoofing file extensions, and uploading icons.
 The application utilizes `signtool.exe` for signing operations and logs all actions in a console output area.

 ## Developed With 🛠️